 9. Sharing a project in practice

-The development of a large IS system requires the participation of several developers.
-These developers must work on a single WINDEV project while sharing the different resources (queries, classes, ...).
+The development of a large IS system requires the participation of multiple developers.
+These developers must work on a single WINDEV project while sharing different resources (queries, classes, etc.).

 To share a project, you can use the Source Code Manager.

-WINDEV innovates regarding the management of teamwork with the Source Code Manager (also called SCM).
+WINDEV boasts innovative features for teamwork management in the Source Code Manager (also called SCM).

 The Source Code Manager (SCM), which is fully integrated in the environment, is used to:

 - make teamwork easier and faster,

 - store the history of changes and versions,